MoPOP (Formerly the Experience Music Project)

 INFINITE WORLDS OF SCIENCE FICTION

 If you are a Trekkie, you’ll find some cool Star Trek memorabilia.
-There are a couple of Star Wars items, but not enough for my 4 year old!
-They have a few hands on areas, but they are geared for teens and adults.
+There are a couple of Star Wars items, but not enough for my 4-year-old!
+They have a few hands-on areas, but they are geared toward teens and adults.

 HENDRIX: WILD BLUE ANGEL